neoforged/NeoForge/docs/README.md

  signed it, you should be OK.

 #### Donate
-*NeoForge is a large project with many collaborators working on it around the clock.
+*NeoForged is a large project with many collaborators working on it around the clock.
 It will always remain free to use and modify.
-However, it costs money to run such a large project as this, so please consider visiting our opencollective.*
+However, it costs money to run such a large project as this, so please consider donating to NeoForged in the future when donations are being accepted.*

 [Contributing]: ./CONTRIBUTING.md
 [CLA]: https://cla-assistant.io/neoforged/NeoForge